 And DTC genetic testing companies need to rework their online contracts to be more accessible and effective.
 User and label comprehension studies can help with both content and design, as the interview-based approach generates practical and insightful recommendations directly from the user themselves.

-If we can get this right, knowledge about our DNA can be empowering, but we must remember, it is comprehension that is powerful.
+If we can get this right, knowledge about our DNA can be empowering, but we must remember, it is user comprehension that is powerful.